ps3addict/alternate/README.md

 If it is needed it will be hosted online at: https://ps3addict.github.io/alternate

-Thanks to Joonie for HFW and PS3Xploit Team for PSHEN!
+Thanks to lmn7 for this method, Joonie for HFW and PS3Xploit Team for PSHEN!